A Legal Toolkit for Women's Economic Equality

 Women continue to be undervalued and are regularly subjected to unfair treatment in the workplace.
 While women often accept these conditions as inevitable, it is important to remember that it doesn’t have to be this way.
 ALL women—regardless of economic situation or immigration status—have certain legal rights.

-This Toolkit provides guidance to women and advocates in New York State on 13 core issues that relate to women’s economic equality, including ways to assert those rights.
-Download the full Toolkit here or see our Checklist below.
+This Toolkit provides guidance to women and advocates in New York State on 13 core issues that relate to women’s economic equality AND ways to assert those rights.

 Download the Full Legal Toolkit